tensorflow/tensorflow/tensorflow/lite/micro/kernels/ethos_u/README.md

 Arm(R) Ethos(TM)-U is a new class of machine learning processors, called a microNPU, specifically designed to accelerate ML inference in area-constrained embedded and IoT devices.
 This readme briefly describes how to integrate Ethos-U related hardware and software into TFLM.
+See also [Ethos-U ML Evaluation kit examples](https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ml-embedded-evaluation-kit).

 To enable the Ethos-U software stack, add `CO_PROCESSOR=ethos_u` to the make command line.
 See example below.